 Tip 1: Ensure you have allocated sufficient time and resources to get past the initial implementation activities.

 What’s sufficient time and resources?
-The classic response is: “it depends.”
+The classic response is “it depends.”
 Questions to ask to help you quantify this include:

-- How many people need to be proficient with the software and what are their roles?
+- How many people need to be proficient with proposal writing software and what are their roles?
 This can help you determine what training sessions are needed and the number of times you may need to conduct training for different types of users.
 It can also determine how formal you need to be.
 For example, if you only need to train a dozen people, you can take a more informal approach.
 For a large number of users, you may need to engage other corporate training resources to add courses to existing training programs.

 - Do you intend to create your own training materials or can you leverage source materials from the software vendor?
 This ties back to how formal your training needs to be, the number of users you need to train, and how often the training occurs.
 Do you need to establish a regular schedule for the training?
 If yes, you may need to get an internal resource up to speed on the new software tool so they are available to conduct training as needed.

 - Anticipate there is some level of process updates that need to occur.
 Define the scope of the updates, time frame, likely tasks and schedule with milestones to measure accomplishments, and resources you need.
 If your proposal teams are using ad-hoc approaches for developing proposals, you will need more time to define and verify your preferred proposal process you want your proposal teams to follow.
-On the other hand, perhaps you have a well-defined process that simply needs a few enhancements to take advantage of software functionality to help proposal teams create data driven cost estimates.
+On the other hand, perhaps you have a well-defined process that simply needs a few enhancements to take advantage of proposal software functionality to help proposal teams create data driven cost estimates.
 Either way, the process updates will need to be incorporated into the training so people know what to do and understand why they need to follow specific practices.

 - Anticipate you will need to create work instructions for the new software tool.
 Determine how many work instructions you need to create.
 These are step-by-step instructions that often include a list of prerequisite activities, screen captures or other images, tips or notes, warnings, and other details such as what to do next.
 Work instructions walk users through the process of using the software to complete their tasks and help them through the learning curve.
 Work instructions should always support your proposal process.
 Depending on the level of complexity, a typical base figure for estimating development time is anywhere from 4 to 8 hours to create and verify the steps for each work instruction.
 These work instructions should be part of the training process.
 Work instructions can also help you train new users in less time, particularly when they are already familiar with the normal proposal process you follow.

 For example, a common initial task for a new proposal project is to establish the work breakdown structure (WBS) as the foundation for developing the cost estimate.
-In BOEMax, there are a number of ways to accomplish this.
+In BOEMax proposal software, there are a number of ways to accomplish this.
 The proposal teams can parse a source document from the customer, create a copy from a WBS template and tailor it to their needs, or import it from a schedule tool or from an Excel file.
 Along with hands-on training for the proposal teams using the software, provide a work instruction that illustrates how to create the WBS with use notes that may apply.
 For example, perhaps your process requires the proposal teams to include specific WBS user defined attribute fields or use a specific coding scheme.

 Consider breaking the learning sessions into small modules that focus on completing specific proposal development activities and how using the software helps them do their job.
 That way you can do short, focused training sessions that limit disruption of normal day-to-day activities.
 Incorporating the work instructions as part of the learning process is helpful because the users can refer to them at any time.
 That way they can make sure they are selecting the right options and become proficient on how to use the different functions in the software.